Welfare in Sweden: Elderly care

 Elderly care in Sweden is a universal, publicly funded system delivering social and medical support to older adults.
 Elderly care is mainly regulated by the Social Services Act (SoL) of 2001.
-It emphasises the right to assistance based on need rather than income or family obligations, and supports older individuals to remain independent and included in society.
+It emphasises the right to assistance based on need rather than income or family obligations, and supports older individuals to remain independent and to be included in society.
 This aligns with the universalist welfare model, relieving families (such as adult children) from legal caretaking responsibilities.

 Social security

 The Swedish social security is mainly handled by the Swedish Social Insurance Agency and encompasses many separate benefits.
 The major ones are: